Yard Management: Improve Visibility and Efficiency with Smart Trailer Technology

 The pressure to reduce costs and increase efficiency across the supply chain is increasing at an alarming rate.
 Data from smart trailer technology, with or without a yard management system, can help you optimize yard management, shrink wastage, and increase profitability.

-Smart trailer solutions can be purchased as a Software-as-a-Service (SaaS) application, such as the CalAmp Application, or via a Platform-as-a-Service (PaaS), where fleet operators can ingest smart trailer data insights into their yard management system via API or build their own system in a cloud platform such as the CalAmp Telematics Cloud.
+Smart trailer solutions can be purchased as a Software-as-a-Service (SaaS) application, such as the CalAmp iOn, or via a Platform-as-a-Service (PaaS), where fleet operators can ingest smart trailer data insights into their yard management system via API or build their own system in a cloud platform such as the CalAmp Telematics Cloud.

 Request a demo today to learn more about how CalAmp’s smart trailer solution can help you optimize yard management.